Codecademy/docs/content/general/concepts/what-is-an-ide/what-is-an-ide.md

 ---
-Title: "What is an IDE?"
+Title: 'What is an IDE?'
 Subjects:
-  - "Developer Tools"
+  - 'Developer Tools'
-  - "Computer Science"
+  - 'Computer Science'
-  - "Web Development"
+  - 'Web Development'
 Tags:
-  - "IDE"
+  - 'IDE'
-  - "Xcode"
+  - 'Xcode'
-  - "Android"
+  - 'Android'
-  - "Code Editors"
+  - 'Code Editors'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 An IDE, or Integrated Development Environment, enables programmers to consolidate the different aspects of writing a computer program.